Haitian diaspora: Boston

-The strong organizational basis of the community is evident from the broad array of public and private entities that serve it.
-To those who have followed the community's evolution, it unsurprising that Haitians in Boston are beginning to develop themselves into an emerging, local political force.
-A variety of entrepreneurial activities established in the Haitian population have been highly successful in the Boston area.
+The organizational basis of the community is evident from the broad array of public and private entities that serve it.
+Haitians in Boston are beginning to develop themselves into an emerging, local political force.
+A variety of entrepreneurial activities established in the Haitian population have been successful in the Boston area.
 Activities focusing on food services (catering and restaurants), money transfer, tax preparation, and financial management are among the most common, attracting interest and sustaining success.
 These enterprises cater to the needs of any recently arrived and rapidly growing population.
 Haitian entrepreneurs have established businesses through the Boston metro region.
-Mattapan to Dorchester, on both sides of Blue Hill Avenue, they are in greatest profusion.

 Many of the area's earliest immigrants from Haiti were skilled professionals who went on to become locally prominent lawyers, doctors, and educators.
 In increasing numbers, Haitian immigrants are working in the region's health care system, particularly as nurses.
 One community leader suggests that a visit to any nursing home in the Boston area would uncover the fact that 75% of those working there are Haitian.
 Other common areas of employment include office positions with the high-tech companies along Route 128, as well as positions as teachers in elementary and high schools.

 The Haitian community in Boston, now almost 50 years old, has adjusted to several waves of immigration, each bringing people with different socio-economic backgrounds, interests, and needs.
 Members of today's community include a variety of generations and individuals that have had radically different life experiences, ranging from a 70-year-old man who arrived in the late 1950s to a 10-year-old, third generation child who has never been to Haiti.
 Finding the common ground among such diverse members of the population is one issue in the community as is another one, dictated at least in part by geography.
 As Haitians spread throughout the metropolitan area, they are becoming somewhat economically segmented, with the blue-collar, lower-middle-class population in places like Mattapan or Somerville confronting quite different issues and challenges than the more white-collar, upper-middle-class families in places like Randolph on the outer fringes of the metropolitan area.